KeshavAgrawal18/Bookpedia/README.md

 - Description: Update a book's details by its ID.
 - Request: Accepts the book ID as a parameter and updated data in the request body.
 - Response: Updates the book's details if it exists or returns an error message if the update fails.

+## Deployment

+You can access the deployed Node.js Bookstore API at [https://bookpedia-yib7.onrender.com](https://bookpedia-yib7.onrender.com/).

 ## Assumptions